golang-design/research/content/posts/ultimate-channel.md

 2. The `E` thread receives communication from the `R` thread
 3. The `R` thread receives communication from the `E` thread

-Found the problem?
+Did you find the problem?
 The problem happens in the two-way communication:
 If the communication channels are unbuffered channel (wait until the receive is complete), the deadlock happens when `E` is waiting for `R` to complete the receive, and `R` is also waiting for `E` to complete the receive.

-One may argue instantly that the deadlock can be resolved using a buffered channel:
+One may argue that the deadlock can be resolved using a buffered channel:

 ```diff
 -draw := make(chan interface{})